 - 1 Read and match each conversation to a picture.
 Do you think traditional garments are important to preserve?
-Why / Why not? - 2 Image: Listen to the words below in context.
+Why / Why not? - 2 In Listen to the words below in context.
 Try to guess their meanings.

-tunic, costume, jumper, sleeves, headdress, headband, robe, to wrap, garment, silk
+tunic, costume, jumper, sleeves, headdress, headband, robe, to wrap, garment, silk traditional Jordanian costume.
+In the past, he didn't wear jeans, jumpers or jackets.
+He wore a tunic with long 5 sleeves, called a thobe.

 Who's the young man wearing the tunic?
 Is he your dad?
-TOM:
+TOM: No, it's my grandpa when he was a teacher.
+That's the